alistairgray/reece-challenge-frontend/README.md

 ## Challenges/Bugs

 Testing is not my forte given the complexity of it.
 Normally in a development environment, one must create a failing test -> code till it passes -> refactor -> repeat.
 But for my experience, this is still very new, not just from a testing perspective but also because React hooks is also new to me.
 My course was biased towards Classes and so a modern React project involved: figuring out what I need to do -> code till it works, whilst researching why it doesn't -> research tests and write them as best as I can -> figure out why the tests won't work -> write a passing test -> refactor.
+The more comfortable I become with testing the more I can start with tests and then code as per the accepted methodologies!

 I was pleased when I was able to get the forms tests to work.
 This particular code had me stumped but I had help from this website: https://testing-library.com/docs/dom-testing-library/api-events/ , which illustrated a better understanding of the methodology required.